Lyme Disease in Dogs

 • Positive response to antibiotic therapy

-There are several commercially available blood tests that can be used, some of which your veterinarian may have right there in the hospital.
-One such test, called SNAP, looks at the dog’s exposure to Lyme while also checking for the presence of heartworms.
+There are several commercially available blood tests that can be used, some of which your veterinarian may have on hand at the hospital.
+One such test, called SNAP, assesses the dog’s exposure to Lyme disease while also checking for heartworms.

-Your vet may also run other blood tests to determine the overall health of your pet and may even do a urinalysis if kidney problems are suspected.
+Your vet may also run additional blood tests to assess your pet's overall health and may even perform a urinalysis if kidney problems are suspected.

 Treatment for Lyme Disease in Dogs